magnus-lycka/gocddash/README.md

-# gocd-dashboard
+# gocddash
 Status dashboard for Go.CD Continuous Delivery Server

-Gocd-dashboard provides an overview of the builds in your Thoughtworks Go Continuous Delivery server.
+Gocddash provides an overview of the builds in your Thoughtworks Go Continuous Delivery server.

 You select which pipeline groups you want to monitor,